mmterpstra/molgenis-c5-varscanCnv/README.md

 varscan2: from http://varscan.sourceforge.net/ also cite the varscan paper
 DNAcopy: from http://www.bioconductor.org/packages/release/bioc/html/DNAcopy.html

-DNAcopy bindings/ plotting done by custom scriptt
+DNAcopy bindings/ plotting done by custom script

+Porbably doesn't function as is!
+But just to give ideas